reselbob/dockerdemos/cherrooty/readme.md

 **UNDER CONSTRUCTION**

-The purpose of this project is to demonstrate various aspects of `chroot` and relate to how the concepts behind the command apply to `containers`.
+The purpose of this project is to demonstrate various aspects of `chroot` and relate how the concepts behind the command apply to `containers`.

 `sudo su -`